elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

       end
     end

-Similarly, developers can add `@doc false` to functions they do not want to be publicly exposed:

-    defmodule MyApp.Sample do
-      @doc false
-      def add(a, b), do: a + b
-    end

 However, keep in mind that adding `@doc false` does not make the function private.
 The function above can still be invoked as `MyApp.Sample.add(1, 2)`.
 Not only that, if `MyApp.Sample` is imported, the `add/2` function will also be imported into the caller.
 For those reasons, be cautious when adding `@doc false` to functions, instead use one of these two options:

   * Move the undocumented function to a module with `@moduledoc false`, like `MyApp.Hidden`, ensuring the function won't be accidentally exposed or imported.
 Remember you can use `@moduledoc false` to hide a whole module and still document each function with `@doc`.
 Tools will still ignore the module.

   * Start the function name with one or two underscores, for example, `__add__/2`, and add `@doc false`.
 The compiler does not import functions with leading underscores and they hint to anyone reading the code of their intended private usage.

-## Documenting Private Functions

-Elixir warns if a private function has a `@doc` attribute and discards its content, because `@doc` is intended to be used only for your public interface.

-Private functions may still need internal documentation for maintainers, though.
-That can be accomplished with code comments.

 ## Code.fetch_docs/1